 What is an animal health certificate?

 An animal health certificate is a record of all the procedures and treatments your pet has had, and it’s what they need in order to travel abroad.
 You can get one from a registered vet.
 Remember, from January 1 2021, pet passports won’t be valid.

-Before you travel you'll need to make sure that your pet has a rabies vaccination and it is still current.
-If your pet needs to be vaccinated, they won't be able to travel until after the vaccination has taken effect, at least 21 days after it is administered.
+Before you travel, you'll need to make sure your pet has a rabies vaccination, or, if they’ve already had one, that it doesn’t need a booster.
+If your pet needs to be vaccinated, they won't be able to travel until after the vaccination has taken effect, which is at least 21 days after the jab itself.